Aldridge: Sports, recreation and entertainment

+Aldridge Sailing Club was formed in 1967 and is a Royal Yachting Association recognised centre based at the Swag pool, Stubbers Green.

 Aldridge Rugby Football Club was formed in 1998 from an amalgamation of two established rugby clubs based in Birmingham: Witton and Old Centrals.
-The club is based on the former Old Centrals sports ground at Bourne Vale in Aldridge and currently plays in Midlands 5 West (North), fielding three senior sides.
+The club is based on the former Old Centrals sports ground at Bourne Vale in Aldridge and the first team competes in Counties 3 Midlands West (North).

 Aldridge Compass Suites (based at the Masonic Hall on the Green) is a venue for wedding receptions, christenings and other functions.

 The Aldridge Youth Theatre was officially opened by the actor Bernard Hepton and is located on Noddy Park Road.
 It is run by a group of volunteers and puts on a variety of plays throughout the year.
 A pantomime is usually staged in January.

-Air Cadets: 425 (Aldridge) Squadron, part of Staffordshire Wing of the Air Training Corps was formed in 1941 and currently occupies a purpose-built HQ close to the village centre.
+425 (Aldridge) Squadron, part of Staffordshire Wing of the Air Training Corps, was formed in 1941 and currently occupies a purpose-built HQ close to the village centre.
 The Squadron is run by uniformed RAFVR(T) officers and ATC SNCO adult staff, assisted by civilian instructors and a padre.

-The 36th Walsall 1st Aldridge scout group is located on Middlemore Lane, opposite Anchor Meadow, and runs Beaver, Cub, Scout and Explorer sections for boys aged 6 and upwards.
-The beavers are aged 6–8, cubs are aged 8–10/11, scouts are aged 11–14 and explorers are aged 14–18.

-The Methodist church is used by 1st Aldridge Girl guides as well as two brownie groups and a rainbow group.
-The rainbows group is for girls aged 5–7, the brownies for girls aged 7–10, and guides aged 10–14.
-Older girls also take part and are known as the senior section.

 St. Mary's Parish Church has one of the largest church youth groups in the area.
 Around 90 young people, between the ages of 13 and 18, attend the group.
 The group also hosts an annual summer camp in Wales (in recent years attracting over 100 teenagers), as well as a weekend away in February.